Open data is the idea that some data should be freely available to everyone to use and republish as they wish.

 Sponsor the Open Data Project

-A limited number of project and language sponsorships are available to companies and organizations that serve the nonprofit sector.
+A limited number of Open Data Project sponsorships are available to companies and organizations that serve the nonprofit sector.
 The sponsorships are a unique opportunity to reach tens of thousands of nonprofit professionals worldwide.

 Open Data Project Sponsors